tadgeobrien/Hive-Monitor/README.md

 # To Do
 - [ ] Build a power profile and how to charge the battery.
 - [ ] Decide on whether to leverage QWICC from Sparkfun.
 - [ ] Decide on where to put enclosure.
+I think that mounting it to the hive base or in the quilt box would be the best option.
+If it is in the quilt box then the length for the load cells will be the longest.
+Likely look at using an rj45 to do that connection and running the wires back up.
+Should be able to do the load cell on a single rj45 cable.
 - [ ] Decide on wiring paths (think about how you will add/remove supers and lengths of cabling)